awslabs/aws-lambda-web-adapter/README.md

 |PORT                | traffic port                                  | 8080         |
 |REMOVE_BASE_PATH    | the base path to be removed from request path | empty string |

-REMOVE_BASE_PATH - The value of this environment variable tells the adapter whether the application is running under a base path.
+**REMOVE_BASE_PATH** - The value of this environment variable tells the adapter whether the application is running under a base path.
 For example, you could have configured your API Gateway to have a /orders/{proxy+} and a /catalog/{proxy+} resource.
 Each resource is handled by a separate Lambda functions.
 For this reason, the application inside Lambda may not be aware of the fact that the /orders path exists.
 Use REMOVE_BASE_PATH to remove the /orders prefix when routing requests to the application.
 Defaults to empty string.
+Checkout [SpringBoot](examples/springboot) example.

 ## Examples